 Tall, thin heels were no stranger to the 1950s.
 They shaped the leg and helped women put some wiggle in their walk while wearing a tight pencil dress.
 The pencil dress continued into the 1960s but with a straighter shift shape — no wiggle required.
 Tall heel shoes were replaced by short kitten heels or Sabrina heels, which were much easier to walk in but still offered some leg shaping and elegance.
 The kitten heel pump was popular as a slingback– an open heel and one strap that buckled around the back.
 They looked especially sharp for evening wear.

 Although tall heels were never high fashion or cutting edge enough for modern designers, real women continued to wear them and department stores continued to sell them until the late 1960s.
 In my old catalogs, there are more pages of stiletto shoes for sale than flats and boots.
 Despite changes in new fashion, women still loved their tall heels.

 Boots were “too old lady like” in the early ’60s: ankle high, mid heel, and with a zipper pull.
-They were what women had been wearing in winter for decades.
-They were practical but not particularly fashionable.
+They were what women had been wearing in winter for decades. and despite being practical, they weren’t particularly fashionable.
 No modern girl could be seen in those old boots.
 For the early years, women froze their feet in low flats for the sake of being in fashion.
-That is until the fashion boot was reinvented with the help of some modern materials.
+That is, until the fashion boot was reinvented with the help of some modern materials.

 “Tall” boots meant anything above the ankle.
 Go Go boots became the name for any style of tall boot in the 1960s.